gyanstats/ncle/README.md

 ## Setup

-Versions of all packages used are listed in `package_versions.txt`, corresponding to the environment used for the original computations.
-For compatibility with the other packages, we recommend using NumPy version 1.26.4.
+For compatibility between packages, we recommend using `NumPy` version 1.26.4 and `sbi` version 0.22.0 or older.

 ## Usage